santhosh-vairamuthu/tickethive-dapp/README.md

-# Event Ticket Booking Dapp
+# TicketHive - Ticket Booking Dapp

-Welcome to the Event Ticket Booking Dapp!
+Welcome to the TicketHive - Ticket Booking Dapp!
 This decentralized application (Dapp) allows users to book tickets for various events and concerts securely using blockchain technology.

 ## Features